Mylia92/HiGHSJavaWrapper/README.md

 ## Build JNI classes

-To build the JNI classes required by the wrapper, running `generate_jni_classes` should be used:
+To build the JNI classes required by the wrapper, `generate_jni_classes` should be used:

 - It builds the JNI classes in `src/main/java/highs`,
 - It automatically creates object files in `src/main/java/highs` and copies the shared libraries `libhighs.so` and